 What is a wrongful death claim?

-A wrongful death lawsuit against a workplace, business, or individual is filed when an untimely death is caused by a devastating, catastrophic event like civil or criminal negligence, accident, product failure, or medical malpractice.
+A wrongful death lawsuit against a workplace, business, or individual is filed when an untimely death is caused by a devastating, catastrophic event like civil or criminal negligence, accident, product failure, or medical malpractice (like in the case of side effects of Xarelto and health-related lawsuits).
 A wrongful death has tragic results for family members, children, and dependant parents.
 A successful wrongful death claim can ease the financial burden of the surviving family members.

 How long do I have to file a wrongful death claim?